hawkrives/resume/README.md

 > (918) 578-9388 ⚘ hawkrives@gmail.com ⚘ [github.com/hawkrives](https://github.com/hawkrives)
 > Lives in Oklahoma, USA.

 Diligent worker with an aptitude for applying knowledge to new situations.
 Intermediate level of proficiency in Japanese; skilled with Python, C++, and ECMAScript, with limited exposure to Scheme and Java.
-Eagle scout.
+Eagle scout from the Indian Nations Council in Oklahoma.

 ## Education